HarshithaBoddu/web-app/README.md

 The tool covid predictor predicts the risk level of a person being affected by covid-19, taking into consideration some of the factors like cold, cough, sore throat etc. The risk level will be either predicted as low, moderate or high.
 The patients with risk level low and moderate will be able to book an appointment with their doctor but the patients with the high level will not be able to book an appointment but will be guided to get tested at the nearest covid-19 test centres .

-To build the covid-19 predicted tool we have used a Machine Learning algorithm, Random Forest algorithm which gave us an accuracy of 98%.
+To build the covid-19 predicted tool we have used a Machine Learning algorithm, **Random Forest algorithm** which gave us an accuracy of **98%**.

 We all know how important it is to procure the medicines at the right time and in the right quantity.
 The problem that we all must have faced during this pandemic situation is huge crowding near the medical shops.
 It is dangerous as we do not know the persons standing around us and we don't know the places they might have visited before.
 He might be a potential carrier of the virus.
 Assume that we took all the risks to stand in the long queue and finally it's our turn to buy the medicines, but the medicines we require are not available, then what?
 There is some sense of disappointment and frustration that sets in as humans.
 After all of this, we might have to go 10 different Pharmacies to get the medicine and again there might be some waiting time there as well.
 The solution that we propose is a Medicine Checker tool,  where one can sit at home and check for the availability of the medicines in the pharmacies near their location.